FJXHI/PBO-Squad-ToDo/PBO-Docs/docs/user-guide/functionality.md

 ![swipe_actions](../../static/img/swipe_actions.png)

-Alternatively, users can click on an entry to select the checkmark or garbage can icons for completion or deletion.
+Users can also click on an entry, which expands the task and reveals additional information about it.
+And alternatively to the swipe actions, you can select the checkmark or garbage can icons, which appear on an expanded entry, for completion or deletion.
 Additionally, entries can be edited by selecting the pencil icon.

 ![entry_expanded](../../static/img/entry_expanded.png)